tonywong94/maskmoment/README.md

         If value is not astropy quantity, assumed to be given in arcsec.
         Default: No spatial smoothing is applied.
     vsm : float or :class:`~astropy.units.Quantity`, optional
-        Width of the spectral smoothing kernel.
+        Full width of the spectral smoothing kernel (or FWHM for gaussian).
         If given as astropy quantity, should be given in velocity units.
-If not given as astropy quantity, assumed to be given in *numbers of channels*.
+        If not given as astropy quantity, interpreted as number of channels.
         Default: No spectral smoothing is applied.
     vsm_type : string, optional
         What type of spectral smoothing to employ.
 Currently three options:
-        (1) 'boxcar' - 1D boxcar smoothing, vsm rounded to integer no. of chans.
+        (1) 'boxcar' - 1D boxcar smoothing, vsm rounded to integer # of chans.
-        (2) 'gauss' - 1D gaussian smoothing, vsm is the convolving gaussian sigma.
+        (2) 'gauss' - 1D gaussian smoothing, vsm is the convolving gaussian FWHM.
-        (3) 'gaussfinal' - 1D gaussian smoothing, vsm is the gaussian sigma after convolution, assuming sigma before convolution is 1 channel width.
+        (3) 'gaussfinal' - 1D gaussian smoothing, vsm is the gaussian FWHM after convolution, assuming FWHM before convolution is 1 channel.
         Default: 'gauss'
     output_snr_cube : boolean, optional
         Output the cube is SNR units in addition to the moment maps.